Male pedestrian fatally struck in Vaughan hit and run, police say | CBC News

 Police say the roads will be closed for several hours as they continue investigating.

-Investigators urging anyone with information or any witnesses or drivers with dashcam footage, to come forward.
+Investigators are urging anyone with information or any witnesses or drivers with dashcam footage, to come forward.

-VAUGHAN PEDESTRIAN COLLISION UPDATE-Sadly the pedestrian has succumbed to his injuries at the scene.
-Vehicle that struck pedestrian did not remain.
-New Huntington closed from Hwy7 to Conair.
-Zenway closed from Huntington to New Enterprise.
-Expect traffic delays.
-Updates to follow—@YRP